79 Career Overall Rank

 'I can only paint what I know to be true,' Abdullah said, revealing the sense of authenticity that lends gravitas to his naive painting style.
 Human figures, tenuous within the painted landscape of mountains, trees, birds and animals, go about their activities integrated within, rather than imposed upon the background.
 The overall effect is one of continuity between a unique environment and its human inhabitants.
 Most of his paintings are annotated, and it is the text, centred in the visual forefront of the image, that provides the link between these naive images and the broader historical framework of Aboriginal dispossession and inequity.

-The sense that Abdulla is a ‘people’s artist’, and was a storyteller creating works for his own community as much as for a wider audience has sat relatively comfortably alongside his commercial success and artistic recognition.
-His representation through Paul Greenaway in Adelaide and the Hogarth Gallery in Sydney has been stable and enduring, built as it is upon the same deep personal feelings that he imparts so successfully in his art.
-Over time he has come to occupy a unique position within the broader canon of Aboriginal art as a contemporary voice outside of the ‘urban contemporary’ framework.
+The sense that Abdulla was a ‘people’s artist’, and was a storyteller creating works for his own community as much as for a wider audience, has sat relatively comfortably alongside his commercial success and artistic recognition.
+His representation through Paul Greenaway in Adelaide and the Hogarth Gallery in Sydney was stable and enduring, built upon the same deep personal feelings that he imparted so successfully in his art.
+Over time he came to occupy a unique position within the broader canon of Aboriginal art as a contemporary voice outside of the ‘urban contemporary’ framework.

 Ian Abdulla’s work has been recognised in many ways since it gained recognition in the early 1990’s.
 He was awarded South Australian Aboriginal Artist of the Year in 1991 and an Australia Council Fellowship in the following year.
 On two occasions he was runner up in the National Indigenous Heritage Art Award and in 1996 he won the General Painting section of the Telstra National Aboriginal and Torres Strait Islander Art Award.
 His work has been developed into two popular children’s books that deal with social and environmental issues, As I Grew Older 1993 and Tucker 1994; and attesting to his enduring popularity, his life and art were the subject of the play Riverland directed by Wesley Enoch for the Adelaide Festival in 2007.
 Ian Abdulla passed away in early 2011 leaving behind this great legacy.